JessicaBarclay/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-  Full Stack Developer specializing in Ruby and Javascript.
-Completing an intensive learning program with Makers Academy which teaches best practice for the software development workplace.
+  I am a Full Stack Developer in the making specializing in Ruby and Javascript.
+Currently embarking on an intensive learning program with Makers Academy which teaches best practice for the software development workplace.
 Seeking employment as a full stack developer across London and the south.

-  A former Commercial Photographer, boasting an impressive calibre of technical skills, and a methodical approach to problem solving combined with a creative flair.
-Her interest in programming stemmed from working with web development teams in the workplace, as well as participating in voluntary work at a programming and robotics club for children.
+  A former Commercial Photographer boasting an impressive calibre of technical skills, and a methodical approach to problem solving combined with a creative flair.
+My interest in programming stemmed from working with web development teams in the workplace, as well as participating in voluntary work at a programming and robotics club for children.

-  Having a strong transferable skill set, paired with a keen interest in the programming - Jessica is currently pursuing a career in the world of programming.
+  Having a strong transferable skill set, paired with a keen interest in the programming - I am currently pursuing a career in the world of programming.

 ## Skills